markqvist/Reticulum/docs/source/gettingstartedfast.rst

 =============================================
-If you simply want to try using a program built with Reticulum, you can take a look at `Nomad Network <https://github.com/markqvist/nomadnet>`_, which provides a basic encrypted communications suite built completely on Reticulum.
+If you simply want to try using a program built with Reticulum, you can take a look at `Nomad Network <https://github.com/markqvist/nomadnet>`_, which provides a complete encrypted communications suite built with Reticulum.

 .. image:: screenshots/nomadnet_3.png
     :target: _images/nomadnet_3.png